itsmemauliii/Prompt-Vault/readme.md

 # PromptVault by Tech Data Hub

-Welcome to **PromptVault** — a curated collection of AI prompts designed to help you get comfortable, creative, and confident with AI.
+Welcome to **PromptVault**, a curated collection of AI prompts designed to help you get comfortable, creative, and confident with AI.

 ---